 Tye’sha Fluker joined the Public Schools of Brookline as the Director of Human Resources in July 2021.
 In this capacity, Ms. Fluker will provide guidance and support to PSB staff regarding district policies, procedures, and other human resources strategy.
 Her focus in collaborating and building relationships with educators, municipal officials, and other stakeholders will provide important leadership and create positive outcomes for the Brookline community.

-Ms. Fluker received her Masters of Arts in Human Resources at Ottawa University, and a Bachelor of Science in Service Management from the University of Tennessee.
+Ms. Fluker has her PHR Certification from the Human Resource Certification Institute (HRCI).
+She received her Masters of Arts in Human Resources at Ottawa University, and a Bachelor of Science in Service Management from the University of Tennessee.